solpaul/fsdl-unity-project/README.md

 At this point I put some thought into the other side of the problem, the controls.
 I realised that the roll (rotation around the z-axis) was redundant in terms of the task I was trying to achieve.
 It didn't matter if the face was 'upside down' upon impact with the target, only that it was facing the target.
 This meant I could reduce the output space to five numbers (forces in the x, y and z directions; rotations around the x-axis and y-axis) which helped considerably.

-Finally, I increased the capacity of the neural network to 3 layers of 512 units each.
+Finally, I considered the model and reward system.
+I wanted the agent to move towards the target as efficiently as possible, so I added a time penalty.
+The longer the agent took to get to the target, the lower the reward.
+I increased the capacity of the neural network to 3 layers of 512 units each.

-LOOK FOR RUN WITHOUT TIME PENALTY
+Rewards:

+- Hit target - 1.0
+- Hit boundary - -0.5
+- Time penalty - linearly increasing from 0 at start of episode to -1 at end of episode (after the maximum of 1000 steps)

+I increased the capacity of the neural network to 3 layers of 512 units each.

 ![tensorboard BlueAgent_02](./tensorboard_blueagent_02.PNG)

-Getting the reward
+As can be seen there was a large increase in training time, 7 million steps (over 3 hours on my local machine).
+Furthermore, while performance looked reasonable in terms of the average reward, the agent would sometimes lack smoothness in getting to the target.
+I made one more observation adjustment, changing the agent-to-target vector to the local coordinate system of the agent.

+After a significant investment of time, I finally felt that the performance was good enough to move on.

+## Speeding up training - GPUs in cloud

 ## Directional observation using rays